esong211/chess/README.md

-# chess
+# Chess
 Chess Game

-This is a simple chess GUI game developed using Java
+This is a simple chess GUI game developed with Java

 ## Basic Functionality